-14. Reserve capital
+16. Reserve capital

-Reserve capital in the Company is created in connection with the remuneration based on shares under IFRS 2.
+Reserve capital in the Group is created in connection with the remuneration based on shares under IFRS 2.

-A management incentive scheme has been introduced at the Company to create incentive mechanisms to ensure long-term growth of the Group's value and a steady increase of net profit, as well as stabilisation of the management staff.
-Based on Resolution No 2 of the Extraordinary General Shareholders' Meeting of 8 February 2011, approving the rules of the incentive scheme for the Company's management staff and key employees, the Company launched an incentive scheme which was implemented over four subsequent financial years: 2011-2014.
-On 23 May 2011, by virtue of its Resolution No 11, the Annual

-General Shareholders' Meeting introduced a number of amendments to the aforementioned resolution.
+A management incentive scheme has been introduced in the Parent Company to create incentive mechanisms which ensure long-term growth of the Group's value and a steady increase of net profit, as well as stabilisation of the management staff.
+Based on Resolution No 2 of the Extraordinary General Shareholders' Meeting of 8 February 2011 on adopting the rules of the incentive scheme for the Parent Company's management staff and key employees, TOYA S.A., the Parent Company, launched an incentive scheme which was implemented over four consecutive financial years: 2011-2014.
+On 23 May 2011, by virtue of its Resolution No 11, the Annual General Shareholders' Meeting introduced a number of amendments to the aforementioned resolution.
 The incentive scheme was addressed to members of the Management Board and key employees of the Company, selected annually by the Supervisory Board.
 Under the scheme, its participants were entitled to acquire in aggregate up to 2,243,430 Series A registered subscription warrants carrying the right to acquire Series D ordinary bearer shares in the Company with a par value of PLN 0.10 per share and an aggregate par value of PLN 224 thousand.